paulshryock/Express-Starter/_docs/create-mongoose-model.md

 ## Schema types (fields)

-A schema can have an arbitrary number of fields — each one represents a field in the documents stored in MongoDB.
+> A schema can have an arbitrary number of fields — each one represents a field in the documents stored in MongoDB.
 An example schema showing many of the common field types and how they are declared is shown below.
+> from [developer.mozilla.org][mozilla-express-mongoose]

 ```js
 var schema = new Schema(